 In the past, Helix City Hall was home for a local robotics team and for kids’ dance classes.

-Right now, library shelves are crammed into adjacent rooms as the first leg of the renovation journey becomes finalized — new insulation, wiring, heating and cooling in the Helix Library.
+Right now, book shelves are crammed into adjacent rooms as the first leg of the renovation journey becomes finalized — new insulation, wiring, heating and cooling in the Helix Library.
 The room next door will soon become a community classroom.

 The Helix Advancement Partnership Network was founded in 2004, and started gaining more community support in the mid-2000s, as residents donated $7,000 to get the ball rolling on renovations for the Helix City Hall building.